 You can find a selection of our postgraduate taught courses below.

-Our postgraduate subject pages provide details of our full range of Postgraduate Certificates, Postgraduate Diplomas and taught Masters degrees by subject area, including additional professional development opportunities in education and teaching, health and social care, and medicine.
+Our postgraduate subject pages provide details of our full range of Postgraduate Certificates, Postgraduate Diplomas and taught Masters degrees by subject area, including our postgraduate professional development portfolio.

 Enhance your existing skills and experience to management level, gaining a strategic perspective on business and extending your interest in strategic human resource management.

 Train across educational settings and healthcare sectors as you learn to deliver low intensity interventions to support children and young people experiencing common mental health problems.

 Gain a unique insight into, and practical experience of, the creative economy as you combine the study of critical approaches to culture with real-world creative enterprise, including an international field trip and a work placement in the cultural industries.